Extending free actions of finite groups on unoriented surfaces: Acknowledgment

 \section{Acknowledgment}

 We would like to thank Eric Samperton and Bernardo Uribe for relevant conversations regarding this work.
-We thank the reviewer for the valuable comments about the proof of the main result of our paper.
 We also thank the financial support of ``Convocatoria PAEP Posgrado de Matem\'aticas de la UNAM 2023."
-The third author is supported by Investigadores por M\'exico CONAHCYT.
+The third author is supported by Investigadores por M\'exico SECIHTI.
+We thank the anonymous reviewer for the careful reading and valuable suggestions that helped improve the manuscript.